Leadership Styles and Leadership Programs at GCU

 College of Theology

 As part of its mission, the College of Theology supports GCU's Christian worldview and commitment to educating students from a distinctly Christian perspective.
 Our college helps aspiring Christian leaders gain a focused theological education, with a foundation in grounded in biblical truth.
-If you are seeking a leadership role within your Christian organization, consider the Master of Arts in Christian Studies with an Emphasis in Christian Leadership.
+If you are seeking a leadership role within your Christian organization, consider the Master of Arts in Christian Leadership.